rszlj/global_validation_of_soil_moisture_algorithm/README.md

 ### Landcover
 Use Extract static auxiliary data.ipynb to download landcover from GEE

-## Part II: The python version of advanced change detection and short term change detection methods
+## Part II: A python version of advanced change detection and short term change detection methods
 comming soon